rahulmurugan/NANDA/README.md

 # Launch a Context Agent for Your Company via MCP and the NANDA Registry

-## **Company MCP Server Template**
+## **Company Agent Template**
-Quickly build and deploy a Model Context Protocol (MCP) server that makes your company discoverable and accessible to AI agents.
+Quickly build and deploy a context agent that makes your company discoverable and accessible to AI agents.

 This template helps you create a context agent—a structured, AI-readable server that provides key information about your company.
 Once deployed, you can register it on the NANDA registry to make it accessible across the agentic web.

 ## **What You’ll Build**
-An MCP server that enables AI systems to query your company for:
+A context agent that enables AI systems to query your company for:

 - Company overview and mission
 - Areas of focus, expertise, and services